Est. 2020

 • Image Stabilization: Yes

-When purchasing lenses, there are a few things I understand.
+When purchasing this lens lenses, there are a few things I understood:

 #1: The larger the zoom range, the lower the image quality.